 AMG Analytical Services delivers first class inorganic analytical testing services to a diverse customer base for whom quality and integrity of service is paramount.
-The laboratory activities are accredited to the ISO 17025 (UKAS) and 9001:2008 laboratory and quality management standards.
+AMG Analytical Services activities are audited in compliance with ISO 17025 (UKAS), ISO 14001, ISO 18001 and ISO 9001:2015.
 Analytical services include ICP-OES, XRF/XRD, atomic absorption, microscopy, and chromatography, among others.

 ICP - OES

 When a material is heated sufficiently it will emit visible light in a discrete spectrum, characteristic of the elements in the material.
 Each element has its unique atomic emission spectrum (both visible light and x-rays).
 For ICP a sample is dissolved in acid and the solution is “burned” in an argon plasma.
 Optical emission spectrometers determine analyte concentration via a quantitative measurement of the optical emission from the excited atoms.